What is endometriosis?

 - Green leafy vegetables such as kale, romaine and arugula.

-Our bodies naturally excrete estrogen via our liver (our main detoxification hormone) and bowels.
-When our liver and/or gut is not in optimal health and functioning as it should, it compromises our ability to remove estrogen.
-When we are not moving our bowels regularly, we are more likely to build toxins in our body and recycle estrogen resulting in hormonal imbalance and estrogen dominance.
+We literally poop out estrogen!
+So when we are not moving our bowels regularly each day, we are more likely to build toxins in our body and recycle estrogen resulting in hormonal imbalance and estrogen dominance.

-To support our digestive system and improve our bowel regularity we should increase our intake of probiotics (beneficial microorganisms or “good bugs” in our gut) and prebiotics (foods that support and feed our “good bugs”).
+To support our digestive system and improve our bowel regularity, increasing your intake of fibre helps with the elimination of estrogen along with consuming more probiotics (beneficial microorganisms or “good bugs” in our gut) and prebiotics (foods that support and feed our “good bugs”).
 Probiotic-rich foods include kimchi, yoghurt, kefir, sauerkraut and pickles.
 Prebiotic-rich foods include apples, green bananas, garlic, artichoke and onions.

 Detoxify naturally with your liver